 American embassy, a bank, a Singer’s shop and ethnographic exhibitions were located on the lower floors.
 Sewing studios were higher, and the attic was occupied by the Russian representative office of the company.

-After the October Revolution, the building was transferred to the State Publishing House of Saint Petersburg.
-The House of the Book accommodate the two lower floors, the rest were given to a range of editorial offices.
+After the October Revolution, the building was transferred to the State Publishing House of Book.
+The House of Book accommodate the two lower floors, the rest were given to a range of editorial offices.
 The first book store opened there on December 19, 1919.

 Dom Knigi continued its work during the Siege.
 In November 1941 a bomb hit, and a blast wave busted the windows in Singer’s House.
 Later they were covered with boards and plywood, but the work of the shop did not stop.